rapidez/docs/src/4.x/configuration.md

 ## Opensearch

-To communicate with Opensearch we also utilise [rapidez/laravel-scout-elasticsearch](https://github.com/rapidez/laravel-scout-elasticsearch).

-Configuration is the same as [Elasticsearch](#elasticsearch).

-But you add
+For OpenSearch the same applies but you need to add this in your `.env`:

 ```dotenv
 SCOUT_SEARCH_BACKEND=opensearch
 ```

-to your .env

 ## Early hints